habibaahmed11/Sections-switching/README.md

-# Project 1 - Landing page
+# Project 1 - Sections dwitching

 ## How to Use: